Western Force: Region and stadium

+In 2023, playing in the Toyota Challenge, the Western Force hosted the Cheetahs at Rushton Park, Mandurah and Claremont Oval in the south-western Perth suburb of Claremont.

+In 2025 the Western Force played in front of their biggest crowd when they hosted the British & Irish Lions at Perth Stadium on their 2025 British & Irish Lions tour of Australia.
+Losing the match 7–54, the stadium had a attendance of 46,656, eclipsing their previous high of 37,037 set in their first ever professional match against the Brumbies in 2006.

 Development teams

 RugbyWA's two elite development squads just below full-time professional level are the Western Force A and WA Under 19 teams.
 These teams are closely aligned with the Western Force and train at McGillvray Oval, the training base used by the Force.
 RugbyWA also previously fielded a separate National Rugby Championship team, the Perth Spirit, until the end of season 2017 but competed in this tournament as the Western Force from 2018.
 From 2019 the Development Team, Perth Gold, competes in Emerging State Championship.

 Western Force A

 The Western Force A team plays matches against interstate and international representative teams, and has also competed in tournaments such as the Pacific Rugby Cup.
 Teams known by various names over the years including Western Force A, Western Force Gold and Force Academy have been selected from the best emerging rugby talent in Western Australia.
 The current squad is a mix of Western Force contracted players, Force Academy players from elite youth programs, and selected Premier Grade club rugby players.

 In 2006 the Western Force Gold, playing in the traditional gold and black colours of Western Australia, undertook a two-week tour to South Africa.
 The team played the Golden Lions and Blue Bulls before returning home to Perth to play Manu Samoa and Japanese Top League teams Toshiba and Yamaha.
 In 2008, the Force Academy beat the Singapore national side by 113–7.